BranditoEH/sat_scores_dallas_exploration/README.md

 ## Dataset Description
 The dataset encompasses SAT scores from various schools across Dallas County, categorized as either charter or public.
 Each entry captures:

-Type (Charter/Public)
++ Type (Charter/Public)
-Year (from 2015 to 2021)
++ Year (from 2015 to 2021)
++ Economic Status: Economically Disadvantaged or Not.
++ Teacher Salary: Average base pay for teaching staff.
-Average SAT Score
++ Average SAT Score
-These are raw observations, ensuring a firsthand look without pre-aggregated metrics influencing the view.

 ### Link to Dataset

 ## Avenues of Exploration
-1. **Performance Trends:** How has the SAT performance evolved over the years for both school categories across Dallas County?
+1. **Performance Trends:** Analyze the evolution of SAT performance over the years.
-2. **Score Disparity:** Is there a discernible difference in average SAT scores when comparing charter schools to public ones?
+2. **Charter vs. Public:** Compare average SAT scores between charter and public schools.
-3. **Outliers and Anomalies:** Are specific schools or years notably different in performance metrics?
+3. **Economic Disparity:**  Examine SAT scores based on students' economic status.
+4. **Correlation with Teacher Salary:** Delve into any connections between teacher salaries and SAT performance.

 ## Value Proposition
-By unraveling the intricacies of SAT performance across different school types, stakeholders, including policymakers, educators, and parents, can:
-+ Gain insights on where to direct resources and interventions.
-+ Understand the broader educational landscape of Dallas ISD.
-+ Make informed decisions regarding academic strategies and plans.
+This analysis endeavors to elucidate the educational landscape of Dallas ISD, benefiting stakeholders such as policymakers, educators, and parents.
+By understanding these dynamics, informed decisions can be made regarding academic strategies, resource allocation, and more.

 ## Quick Stats
-+ **Total Observations:** X
++ **Total Observations:** 218 School in Dallas County
-+ **Number of Charter Schools:** X
++ **Number of Charter Schools:** 120
-+ **Number of Public Schools:** X
++ **Number of Public Schools:** 98
-+**Average SAT Score (Charter):** X
++ **Average Teacher Salary:** From 2015-2021 51,492.64
-+**Average SAT Score (Public):** X
++ **Average SAT Score Overall:** 977.83

 ## Visualizations
 Provide links or embed key visualizations from your Jupyter notebooks that depict compelling findings.

 ## Conclusions
-Post-EDA, encapsulate the primary insights and findings here.
+After an exhaustive exploratory data analysis, our findings have been summarized to provide meaningful insights into Dallas County's educational dynamics.

 ## References
-Dallas County educational databases and reports (or other pertinent sources)
+Texas Education Agency